Beef Brisket 2024 (smoked)

 The problem with cooking the whole brisket together is some portions will be approximately 1.5 inches thick and other portions may be over 4 inches thick.
 There is no way to keep from overcooking the thinnest portions before the thicker portions are done.

-Also, the flat should be cooked to about 200 degrees Fahrenheit and the point or deckle should be cooked a few degrees more (203 – 205).
-When you cook the brisket together, you will get the opposite result.
+Also, depending on the meat, the flat should be cooked to between 190 and 205 degrees Fahrenheit and the point or deckle should be cooked a few degrees more (203 – 205).

 Myth Busting (things I think are illogical):